-To ensure parts are not damaged in transport, proper care is taken so that the part is protected.
+To ensure parts are not damaged in transport, proper care must be taken so that the part is protected.
 If an item is damaged during transport, there will be discrepancies between the part description from the recycler and how the part was received by the repairer.

-To ensure that the part is not damaged in transport, the recycling facility:

-- wraps the part in protective material. - secures the part so it does not move around while in transit. - secures loose items that can move or swing around and damage adjacent parts.
+To ensure that the part is not damaged in transport, the part is wrapped in protective material and secured so it does not move around while in transit.
+Loose items on the part are also secured so that they cannot move or swing around and damage adjacent parts.